dstandish/aenv/README.md

-# What is `aenv`?
+# What is this?

-`aenv` is a tool intended for Airflow developers who prefer using virtualenv to docker.
+This repo is a tool intended for Airflow developers who prefer using virtualenv to docker.
 It makes it easy to change your configuration from one executor or backend to another.

 It's assumed that you already have the database backends running in your host machine.